Chitosan: Natural biocontrol and elicitor

 Chitosan has been studied for applications in agriculture and horticulture dating back to the 1980s.
 By 1989, chitosan salt solutions were applied to crops for improved freeze protection or to crop seed for seed priming.
 Shortly thereafter, chitosan salt received the first ever biopesticide label from the EPA, then followed by other intellectual property applications.

 Chitosan has been used to protect plants in space, as well, exemplified by NASA's experiment to protect adzuki beans grown aboard the space shuttle and Mir space station in 1997.
 NASA results revealed chitosan induces increased growth (biomass) and pathogen resistance due to elevated levels of β-(1→3)-glucanase enzymes within plant cells.
 NASA confirmed chitosan elicits the same effect in plants on earth.

 In 2008, the EPA approved natural broad-spectrum elicitor status for an ultralow molecular active ingredient of 0.25% chitosan.
 A natural chitosan elicitor solution for agriculture and horticultural uses was granted an amended label for foliar and irrigation applications by the EPA in 2009.
 Given its low potential for toxicity and abundance in the natural environment, chitosan does not harm people, pets, wildlife, or the environment when used according to label directions.
 Chitosan blends do not work against bark beetles when put on a tree's leaves or in its soil.

 Filtration

 Chitosan can be used in hydrology as a part of a filtration process.
 Chitosan causes the fine sediment particles to bind together, and is subsequently removed with the sediment during sand filtration.
 It also removes heavy minerals, dyes, and oils from the water.
 As an additive in water filtration, chitosan combined with sand filtration removes up to 99% of turbidity.
 Chitosan is among the biological adsorbents used for heavy metals removal without negative environmental impacts.

+Chitosan is used to flocculate algal blooms in ponds and lakes due to the cyanobacteria possessing a negatively-charged cell wall which binds to the cationic chitosan polymer.

 In combination with bentonite, gelatin, silica gel, isinglass, or other fining agents, it is used to clarify wine, mead, and beer.
 Added late in the brewing process, chitosan improves flocculation, and removes yeast cells, fruit particles, and other detritus that cause hazy wine.